DAS-OATs/astrocook/docs/data.md

 ---
 layout: default
-title: Handling data
+title: Managing data
 has-children: true
 nav_order: 3
 ---

-# Handling data
+# Managing data

 More details on what you can do with your data
 {: .fs-6 .fw-300}